hunyaochong/odinbook/README.md

 2. ~~Insert "# of likes" status for each post~~
 3. Implement "unlike" feature
 4. ~~Implement navbar (title, sign in, register) with CSS~~
-5. Format header of home page (reposition "new post" button)
+5. ~~Format header of home page (reposition "new post" button)~~
 6. Format flash message
 7. *Implement test for associations*
 8. ~~Implement a comment view page~~
-9. Create a turbo frame between comment button and comment input frames
+9. ~~Create a turbo frame between comment button and comment input frames~~
 10. Repetition in calling likes (check if require use of includes? to solve N+1 problem)
 11. To add ability for user to request to follow, instead of directly following.
 12. ~~Tweak the user model omniauth function to allow for profile image from google~~
 13. ~~Add sign in with google looking button~~
 14. Introduce avatarly gem for users that sign up natively within the app (not via google) [https://github.com/lucek/avatarly]
-15. Design post "cards"
+15. ~~Design post "cards"~~
+16. Add a feature where the buttons would remain glowing (e.g. orange effect) when user has pressed the like button
+17. ~~Add profile page for users~~
+18. Use turbo frame or something to allow content to be populated based on whether post / reply is clicked in user profile page
+19.